Silica

 © shutterstock.com by mizar_21984

-What is silica?
+What is silicic acid?

-Silicon is an essential trace element, present in every cell, indispensable for many processes in the body and has been proven to activate cell metabolism and cell structure.
-In the human body silicon is important for a number of processes:
+Silicon is an essential trace element, present in every cell, indispensable for many processes in the body and has been shown to activate cell metabolism and cell structure.

 Online source: